 Email attacks include: phishing, spam, social scams and delivering malware.
 Bad guys use email to steal credit card and bank funds, put software on your computer to carry out more attacks, and steal personal information.

 Use separate email addresses for different types of activity.

 If you only have one email account, a hacker who gets access to that email gets access to EVERYTHING about you.
 If you split it up into multiple accounts, you are harder to hack.
 Set one up for banking that might be a random code so it doesn’t easily associate with you – such as E322RING99@gmail.com.

 Be suspicious of links in email and websites.
 Links can be faked.
 If you hover your mouse over a link (put your mouse over a link but don’t click) to ensure the link is real.
 The displayed link can be different from the actual link.
-Here is an example – hover over this sample link winbigmoney.com and note that the actual link is stealallmymoney.com.
+Here is an example – hover over this sample link winbigmoney.com and note that the actual link is stealallmymoney.com (not a real website).
 Also, watch out for creative spelling.
 In these two examples you really need to focus to see the problems:

 (Hover over the links to see the underlying false link.)

 All three look the same at first glance, but none link to what is displayed.
 They have creative text additions to make them look similar, or spelling errors that the bad guys hope you don’t notice.